daviddaiweizhang/fraposa/README.md

 ## Change analysis method

-FRAPOSA includes 4 methods for ancestry prediction,
+FRAPOSA includes 4 methods for PC score prediction.

 1. **OADP** (default and recommended):
 This method is fast and provides robust PC score prediction